MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 **Note:**  The function names in the call stack are produced through the [LLVM symbolizer](https://llvm.org/docs/CommandGuide/llvm-symbolizer.html) that is invoked by the runtime upon error.

-## Using the Address Sanitizer from Visual Studio
+## Using the AddressSanitizer from Visual Studio

-Address Sanitizer is integrated with the Visual Studio IDE.
-You can turn on the Address Sanitizer for an MSBuild project by right-clicking on the project in Solution Explorer, choosing Properties, navigating under C/C++ > General, and changing the **Enable Address Sanitizer**
+AddressSanitizer is integrated with the Visual Studio IDE.
+You can turn on the AddressSanitizer for an MSBuild project by right-clicking on the project in Solution Explorer, choosing Properties, navigating under C/C++ > General, and changing the **Enable AddressSanitizer**

 ![asan-project-system](MEDIA/asan-project-system.PNG)